GeoTecINIT/nativescript-task-dispatcher/README.md

 Explanation of the task graph:

-- By time the external event "startEvent" gets triggered 3 task instances are scheduled to run:
+- _By time the external event "startEvent" gets triggered_ 3 task instances are scheduled to run:
   - fastTask every minute
   - mediumTask every two minutes
   - slowTask every four minutes
-- After 1 minute fastTask runs immediately and logs its message through the console
+- _After 1 minute_ fastTask runs immediately and logs its message through the console
-- After 2 minutes fast and medium tasks run. fastTask runs immediately, mediumTask takes 2 seconds to run.
+- _After 2 minutes_ fast and medium tasks run. fastTask runs immediately, mediumTask takes 2 seconds to run.
 After mediumTask finishes, fastTask runs again.
 Then, the device goes to sleep.
-- After 3 minutes fastTask runs again
+- _After 3 minutes_ fastTask runs again
-- After 4 minutes fast, medium and slow tasks run. fastTask runs immediately, mediumTask takes 2 seconds to run and slowTask takes 30 seconds to run.
+- _After 4 minutes_ fast, medium and slow tasks run. fastTask runs immediately, mediumTask takes 2 seconds to run and slowTask takes 30 seconds to run.
 After mediumTask finishes, fastTask runs again.
 After slowTask finishes, mediumTask runs again and takes 2 seconds to run, after those 2 seconds, fastTask runs for a third time in this task chain.
 Then, the device goes to sleep.
-- And so on, until external event "stopEvent" gets triggered.
+- And so on, _until external event "stopEvent" gets triggered_.
 By this time, all scheduled tasks get cancelled and no task runs from here, due the event driven nature of the task graph.

 As you can see, task graphs can get as complicated as you want (or need, for your application).
 There are some [limitations](#limitations) though.